phreborn/bbyycodes/bbyySystematics/README.md

-Tools to apply systematics uncertainties in the HHbbyy analysis
+Tools to compute systematics uncertainties in the HHbbyy analysis

-Add instructions here
+1) MxAOD->tree and hist of yields
+2) trees and hist of yields -> systematics